 To SCREAM, kick and fight!

 If you ever go to a self-defense class, one of the first things you are going to learn and practice is screaming.
 The same applies to many martial arts.

 How many of these survival skills do your kids know?
 Are you preparing your kids for survival?
-Let us know in the comments or join the discussion on Facebook.
+Let us know in the comments.